Instructions for authors

 - Book reviews: The book reviews are normally requested by the editor or book review editor on any books relevant to aspects of the journal focus and scope.
 Please contact the editor if you would like to suggest a review or book for consideration.

 References: Begin the reference list on a separate page.
-Verbum et Ecclesia uses the Harvard referencing style, details of which can be downloaded from the AOSIS website here.
+Verbum et Ecclesia uses the Harvard referencing style.
 Note: no other style will be permitted.

-For full details on how to ensure your manuscript adheres to the house style, click here.
+Learn how to ensure your manuscript adheres to the AOSIS Publishing house style.

 The submission process can be interrupted at any time; when users return to their journal’s personalised section, they can continue from where they left off.